ashwinipendkar953/moonshot-email-client-app/README.md

 # Email Client App

-This is a simple email client application built with the MERN stack.
+This is a simple email client application built with the ReactJs.
 It mimics the functionality of a typical email client, allowing users to view, filter, and manage emails.

 ## Features